AlaaSedeeq/Residual-Blocks-Implementation/README.md

 If identity mappings are optimal, it is easier to make F(x) as 0 than fitting H(x) as x (as suggested by degradation problem).

-**Results**<br>
-In this section, we see the performance of residual networks.
-The models were trained on the 1.28 million training images, and evaluated on the 50,000 validation images.
-The performance of the networks were evaluated using top-1 error rate.

-In the below table, two types of network are mentioned.

-**Plain Networks.**<br>
-The deeper neural networks are constructed by stacking more layers on one another without shortcut connections.

 <a href="https://arxiv.org/abs/1512.03385">Paper</a><br>
 <a href="https://swethatanamala.github.io/2018/07/09/Summary-of-resnet-paper/">Paper Summary</a><br>